veerserif/gamma-dashboard/dltx_guide.md

 That tells the engine, "include all LTX files in this folder that begin with `w_` and end in `.ltx`", which would cover basically all of the weapon files.

-The **root file** is the ultimate "start" of any given `#include` chain.
+Often, the ultimate "end" of any given `#include` chain is the file that actually gets fed into the script.
+The config file that is actually read by the script, is our root file.

 For example, if you wanted to make a DLTX file to target `w_kiparis.ltx`, the full chain of relevant LTX files looks like this:

 > `w_kiparis` → `base.ltx` → `item_base.ltx` → `system.ltx`